Inclement Weather Procedures

 - Division Four (Green) – “Dufferin County”

-Information on transportation cancellations or school closings due to severe weather is also available through the following radio and TV outlets:
+Information on transportation cancellations due to severe weather is also made available through local radio stations.

 In a situation where school buses are cancelled but schools are open, parents should always assess weather and road conditions and make their own decision to send their children to school, or not.
 Parents are not expected to drive their children to school in bad weather.